sni-J/CS206/index.md

 **Problems**

-- Array may become full $\rightarrow$ limit on the collection size
+- Array may become full -> limit on the collection size
-- Memory use of array is fixed $\rightarrow$ nonlinear
+- Memory use of array is fixed -> nonlinear

 ### Linked list stack